-Based on the new urban design for the area south of the central station of Utrecht “Westflank Noord”, the municipality made a new zoning plan.
-The development of Westflank Noord is complex because in this place many interests come together: the interest of local residents for a development that takes into account the quality of life in the inner city and the human dimension; the interest of the municipality of Utrecht to create space for new and attractive residential and business functions in the western part of the Master Plan area, and with a leap in scale compared to the current situation; and the importance for the railway station for an urban development that makes a positive contribution to the functioning of the public transport terminal.
+The municipality made a new zoning plan.
+It is based on the new urban design for the area south of the central station of Utrecht “De SYP”.
+The development of “De SYP” is complex.
+Because in this place many interests come together.
+Firstly, there is the interest of local residents for a development that takes into account the quality of life in the inner city and the human dimension.
+Secondly, There is the interest of the municipality of Utrecht to create space for new and attractive residential and business functions in the western part of the Master Plan area and with a leap in scale compared to the current situation.
+Then, finally, there is the importance for the railway station for an urban development that makes a positive contribution to the functioning of the public transport terminal.

 Next to the monument a wide staircase connects the quay with the upper surface.
 On the other side between the monument and the new corner building lies the main entrance of the new residential building.
 Emphasizing the monument while also marking the entrance of the new building.
 The corner building marks the beginning of the new Sijpesteijnkade with commercial functions at ground floor and a special housing program for young adults above.
 The monument has a central role in all resident activities.
 Maintaining its own entrance from the quay, but is also accessible from the new entrance hall.
 On the roof of the monument a common garden for all residents is located.
 The tower houses 2 and 3 bedroom apartments from 45 to 65 m2.

-Given the noise sensitive area for housing, a façade is designed that can cater to all the different sound levels from the environment.
-On the railway side are conservatories are made and on the south side the balconies have extra tall glass balustrades.
-The conservatories and balconies are well integrated in the light-colored concrete facade grid that follows the contours of the tower on all sides.
+Given the noise sensitive area for housing, we designed a façade is that can cater to all the different sound levels from the environment.
+On the railway side we made conservatories.
+On the south side the balconies have extra tall glass balustrades.
+The light-colored concrete facade grid follows the contours of the tower on all sides.
+As a result, it integrates the conservatories and balconies well.
 The concrete grid has deep recesses which make the tower recognizable as a landmark from a great distance.
 On the roof of the tower a communal terrace gives residents a great view over the old town and the surrounding landscape.